tteeoo/photohost/README.md

 Since you can only upload images, the filenames are changed, and images are fetched from a specific directory, the site (should be) immune to any sort of filesystem injection.

+jQuery is used for the image previews when you select an image for uploading.

 # License

 All files (that make up photohost, *not* uploaded content) are licensed under the MIT License.